Carroll Hubbard: Education and military service

-Hubbard was born on July 7, 1937 in Murray, Kentucky to Dr. Carroll Hubbard, Sr., a Baptist minister, and Beth Hubbard, an elementary school teacher.
+Hubbard was born on July 7, 1937, in Murray, Kentucky, to Dr. Carroll Hubbard Sr., a Baptist minister, and Beth Hubbard, an elementary school teacher.
 The family moved several times during his youth, including to Beaver Dam, Kentucky and then Ashland, Kentucky.
 In 1953, the family moved to Louisville, Kentucky, when his father became pastor of St. Matthews Baptist Church.
 In Louisville, Mr. Hubbard attended Eastern High School and graduated in 1955.

 After high school, Hubbard attended Georgetown College in Georgetown, Kentucky.
 At Georgetown, he was editor-in-chief of The Georgetonian, a weekly college newspaper.
 He was a member of the Kappa Alpha Order and served as its President of the fraternity during his senior year.
-During his senior year at Georgetown, Mr. Hubbard was selected as “Mr. Georgetonian.”
+During his senior year at Georgetown, Hubbard was selected as “Mr. Georgetonian.”

-After graduating from Georgetown College with a degree in sociology in 1959, Mr. Hubbard attended the University of Louisville Law School, where he received a full scholarship.
+After graduating from Georgetown College with a degree in sociology in 1959, Hubbard attended the University of Louisville Law School, where he received a full scholarship.
+In 1966, Hubbard was married to Joyce Lynn Hall, of Metropolis, Illinois, with whom he had two daughters, Kelly Lynn and Krista Leigh.
+Their divorce was finalized in 1983.

 In 1967, he was elected to serve in the Kentucky Senate.
-He graduated from the United States Air Force School of Aerospace Medicine at Brooks Air Force Base in Texas in November 1962 and served in the Kentucky Air National Guard from 1962–67, where he became a captain.
+On June 15, 1972, Hubbard was one of seven Democratic senators that voted against Kentucky's ratification of the Equal Rights Amendment.
+He graduated from the United States Air Force School of Aerospace Medicine at Brooks Air Force Base in Texas in November 1962 and served in the Kentucky Air National Guard from 1962 to 1967, where he became a captain.
 He also served in the Kentucky Army National Guard from 1968 to 1970, where he became a captain.
 He moved to Mayfield, Kentucky where he practiced law for several years.